aash35/Game-of-Life/README.md

 ### Step Mode: `--step`

 Rules: There are no extra values for step (the next parameter, if there is one, must start with "--")
-Effect: To render each new generation the user must press spacebar
+Effect: To render each new generation the user must press the spacebar
 Default: Off

 ### Neighbourhood: `--neighbour <type> <order> <centre-count>`